Undergraduate Course

 Compulsory module

 As you progress towards your final year you will become increasingly independent in your learning.
-You will write a dissertation (an extended project which runs for the whole of the academic year) on a topic of your choice, and with the support of an academic supervisor.
-For many students this is one of the most enjoyable parts of their degree, as it gives you the opportunity to specialise in something you are passionate about and explore it in great depth.
+Your dissertation is an extended project which runs for the whole of the academic year, focusing on a topic of your choice, and with the support of an academic supervisor.
+For many students this is one of the most enjoyable parts of the degree, as it gives you the opportunity to specialise in something you are passionate about and explore it in great depth.

 Credits: 20